Bette Davis: 1961–1970: Renewed success

+However, on set, the two actresses constantly argued, and called Aldrich nightly to complain about one another.
+Davis reportedly called Crawford obscene words while she was within earshot.
+They also physically attacked each other: in a scene where Jane drags Blanche (Crawford's character), Crawford made herself as heavy as possible to make the scene agonizing for Davis, who was struggling with back problems.
+In another scene where Jane beats Blanche, Davis hit Crawford as hard as she could.
+At the 35th Academy Awards, where Davis was nominated for her last Academy Award for Best Actress, actress Anne Bancroft won instead, for The Miracle Worker.
+As Bancroft was absent from the ceremony, Crawford accepted the Oscar in her place, while Davis looked on in horror.
+Crawford had arranged this, persuading several actresses who could not to attend to allow her to collect their award should they win, likely to slight Davis.
+Davis and Crawford were later attached to star in Hush...Hush, Sweet Charlotte (1964), but Crawford later quit production, owing it to an illness.
+However, the real reason was to avoid Davis.
+She was replaced by Olivia de Havilland, a close friend of Davis.
+Their alleged feud was eventually turned into the 2017 limited series Feud by Ryan Murphy.

 Davis also received her only BAFTA nomination for this performance.
+Crawford did as well, but both lost to Patricia Neal.
 Daughter Barbara (credited as B.D.
 Merrill) played a small role in the film, and when she and Davis visited the Cannes Film Festival to promote it, Barbara met Jeremy Hyman, an executive for Seven Arts Productions.
 After a short courtship, she married Hyman at the age of 16, with Davis's permission.
+They had two sons and were married until Hyman's death in 2017.

 In October 1962, it was announced that four episodes of the CBS-TV series Perry Mason would feature special guest stars who would cover for Raymond Burr during his convalescence from surgery.
 A Perry Mason fan, Davis was the first of the guest stars.
 "The Case of Constant Doyle" began filming on December 12, 1962, and aired January 31, 1963.

 In 1962, Davis appeared as Celia Miller on the TV western The Virginian in the episode titled "The Accomplice."

 In September 1962, Davis placed an advertisement in Variety under the heading of "Situations wanted – women artists", which read: "Mother of three – 10, 11, & 15 – divorcee.
 American.
-Thirty years experience as an actress in Motion Pictures.
+Thirty years' experience as an actress in Motion Pictures.
 Mobile still, and more affable than rumor would have it.
 Wants steady employment in Hollywood.
 (Has had Broadway.)"
 Davis said that she intended it as a joke, and she sustained her comeback over the course of several years.